dwave-training/choosing-boxes/README.md

 *For students in class submitting to our autograder:*

 Please index boxes 17, 21, and 19, using 0, 1, and 2, respectively, in your Q
 dictionary.
-In other words, the coefficient on the linear term for Box 17 should be placed in the (0,0) position in the dictionary (Q[(0,0)]).
+For example, if the coefficient on the linear term for Box 17 is 5, your program will assign `Q[(0,0)]=5`.

 ## Instructions